cla-cif/english-with-claudia/README.md

 ### General Testing

-The webpage features have been tested througlhy with the some well-known free Web testers.
+The webpage features have been tested thoroughly  with the some well-known free Web testers.
 Particular emphasis was put on SEO and Accessibility since the website offers educational resources.

 - __Web Responsive__
 The responsive feature has been tested with Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&width=1400&height=700).